forestryio/forestry.io/hugo/content/docs/guides/developing-with-hugo/templating.md

 All templates built with Ace must be prefixed with `.ace` instead of `.html`.

-**Note:** Ace templates can be included as a partial inside GoTemplates and vice versa.
+**Note:** Ace templates can be included as a partial inside Go Templates and vice versa.
 This cannot be done with Amber.

 An example of Ace:
 ```